BahneGork/notenote.link/_notes/No Graph/5e Reference/items/Tome of Leadership and Influence.md

 ---
-title:Tome of Leadership and Influence
+title: Tome of Leadership and Influence
 ---
 # Tome of Leadership and Influence